jprjr/mpd-visualizer/README.md

 ## What happens

-When `mpd-visualizer` starts up, it will start reading in audio from the MPD FIFO.
+When `mpd-visualizer` starts up, it will start reading in audio from the MPD FIFO (or stdin).
 As soon as it has enough audio to generate frames of video, it will start doing so.
 If your video FIFO does not exist, it will create it (and automatically delete it when it exits).
 If the video FIFO already exists, it uses it, and does NOT delete it when it exits.